JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 	title="[Might be cool to include a map here, of the Pizarro and Orellana expedition.
 There is reusable geodata avilable on http://sharemap.org/public/Francisco_de_Orellana_Amazon_River_voyage_(1541-1542)#!webgl]" url="">

+The Spanish efforts to find cinnamon in the New World were not only intended to compete with the 'true' cinnamon of the Portuguese and the Dutch.
 	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega)